Big Barn Farm

-Big Barn Farm is a British live-action and animated children's comedy television series following the lives of four young animals on a farm which uses a combination of live-action and animation.
+Big Barn Farm is a British children's comedy television series following the lives of four young animals on a farm which uses a combination of live-action and animation.
 It was produced by The Foundation and commissioned by Michael Carrington for the BBC children's channel CBeebies.
 It was narrated by Ben Fairman in the first series and Dave Lamb in the second series.

 Setting

 The programme is set on a farm and follows the adventures of four young animals: Petal the piglet, Gobo the goat, Dash the donkey and Digger the puppy, who are called the farmyard bunch.
 The storylines are told from the young animals' point of view and revolve around their emotions and the situations they find themselves in.
 In each adventure the farmyard bunch explore their friendships whilst discovering their roles on the farm with help from the other farm animals.
 Each episode constitutes an individual story, usually involving the main characters getting into some minor difficulty and pulling together to get out of that difficulty.
 There is no narrative thread to the episodes, each standing on its own without the need for prior understanding or any loose ends at the end.

 The series aims to help children understand the importance of friendship, develop knowledge of the world around them and help develop problem solving skills.

 Before the show airs, the CBeebies presenter may encourage the young viewers to sing along with the theme song, which is generally sung very fast and provides some basic information about each of the main characters.
 The closing song is similar, but longer and details all of the animal characters, including the minor ones.